dattv/Zero_DCE_TF14/README.md

 3. run ```python3 create_tfrecord.py```

 ## Train
-<b>Becarefull with the callback function, because I log too much image to tensorboard, so the tensorboard log may very huge, if you do not have large memory hardisk you need to deactive tensorboard callback function.</b>
+<b>Becarefull with the callback function, because I log too many images to tensorboard, so the tensorboard log may very huge, if you do not have large memory hardisk you need to deactive tensorboard callback function.</b>

 Need to check the config file in ```./config.yaml```.

 ```buildoutcfg